The Minerva-Gentner Symposia (*) are named after the physicist and former director of the Max Planck Institute for Nuclear Physics, Wolfgang Gentner.

 The Minerva Fellowship Committee reviews proposals.

-The closing date for applications for Minerva-Gentner Symposia is July 9 (for proposals regarding Gentner Symposia to be held in the year after next).
+The closing date in 2018 for applications for Minerva-Gentner Symposia in 2020 is July 16.

 (*) funded by the German Federal Ministry for Education and Research